Quinta Brunson

 comedy is about

 like I need to grow with the times constantly with comedy.
+Does that

-your style or what you're talking about?
+your style are what you're talking about?

 What you're focusing on as your writer in this?